-The Village of North Palm Beach, Florida's (Village) Administration offers readers of the Village's financial statements this narrative overview and analysis of the financial activities of the Village for the fiscal year ended September 30, 2022.
-Please read it in conjunction with the accompanying transmittal letter beginning on page i, and the accompanying basic financial statements.
+The Village of North Palm Beach, Florida's (the Village) Administration provides readers with this narrative overview and analysis of the financial activities of the Village for the fiscal year ended September 30, 2023.
+Please review it in conjunction with the accompanying transmittal letter starting on page i, as well as the accompanying basic financial statements.